Scalar extension Hopf algebroids: Preliminaries

 Axioms (\ref{a1}), (\ref{a3}) and (\ref{a4}) from Definition \ref{lrydma} and likewise from Definition \ref{rlydma} respectively define a \emph{right comodule algebra} $(L,\rho)$ over $H^\op$ and a \emph{left comodule algebra} $(R,\lambda)$ over~$H^\op$.

-Therefore, a left-right Yetter-Drinfeld $H$-module algebra is a left-right Yetter-Drin\-feld $H$-module and an algebra that is a left $H$-module algebra and a right $H^\op$-comodule algebra, and likewise for the right-left case.
+Therefore, a left-right Yetter--Drinfeld $H$-module algebra is a left-right Yetter--Drin\-feld $H$-module and an algebra that is a left $H$-module algebra and a right $H^\op$-comodule algebra, and likewise for the right-left case.